apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 - **minLengthFields (Boolean)** : Changes the length of the value to a lower length than the defined "minLength" property in the OpenAPI document.
 - **maxLengthFields (Boolean)** : Changes the length of the value to a higher length than the defined "maxLength" property in the OpenAPI document.

-As a result, you will get automatically generated Postman requests for each possible variation found in the OpenAPI request query parameters.
+Portman uses the options to automatically generate Postman requests for each possible variation found in the OpenAPI request query parameters.
+See the screenshot above or the generated [postman collection](./crm.postman.json).

 ### variation contract test